-That look is partly why sisters Rhonda Borcherts-Surratt and Peggy Borcherts opened Spiffy Pets Grooming & Daycare two years ago.
+That look is partly why Rhonda Borcherts-Surratt opened Spiffy Pets Grooming & Daycare two years ago.

-Previously, for two decades, both worked as child day care providers, and agree a pet gains as many benefits from interaction as children.
+Previously, for two decades, she worked as child day care provider, and agrees a pet gains as many benefits from interaction as children.

-For most of their adult lives, they’ve also volunteered with animal rescue groups, frequently providing grooming services for the lost or mistreated.
+For most of her adult life, she's also volunteered with animal rescue groups, frequently providing grooming services for the lost or mistreated.

-"We just kind of thought, maybe this is where we need to be as we get older," Borcherts-Surrattt said.
+"I just kind of thought, maybe this is where I need to be as I get older," Borcherts-Surrattt said.